-We believe the Bible in its original manuscripts and language was without error in any regard; that it is a compete guide to our life and practice; that it is accurate in whatever subject it addresses.
+We believe the Bible in its original manuscripts and language was without error in any regard; that it is a complete guide to our life and practice; that it is accurate in whatever subject it addresses.
 We believe that God’s word uses metaphors, allegories, and other literary devices, but where a literal meaning makes sense, we read it literally.

-We believe He created a literal first man and first woman, as the culmination of a literal six-day period of creation, and that He gave them to each other, along with productive work to do, a mandate to rule the earth and fill it with generations of humanity, and the ability to make moral choices.
+We believe God created a literal first man and first woman, as the culmination of a literal six-day period of creation, and that He gave them to each other, along with productive work to do, a mandate to rule the earth and fill it with generations of humanity, and the ability to make moral choices.

 We also believe that the original man and woman freely chose to throw off God’s authority and disobey His commandment, and as a result brought the curse of sin, disease, death and decay into the earth.
 We believe that all men and women, from birth, experience these consequences, and that by the standard of God’s righteousness, there is no one who is naturally innocent — not even at birth.

 We believe that God, for His own glory and the benefit of His fallen creations, freely provided a means to overcome the effects of man’s sinful nature and life, by offering His sinless son Jesus as a substitute to undergo the punishment which others earned.
 By His suffering and death in their place, Jesus took away the guilt of God’s people who turn to Him in repentance and faith, and by His resurrection, God demonstrated His acceptance of Jesus’ substitutionary payment.